mdrmuhaimin/Hasan_VC_Thesis/hasan.vc.thesis.gpt5.md

 Independent Umrah pilgrims in Saudi Arabia struggle with ritual anxiety, overpriced unverified services, and poor discovery because in-destination support is fragmented and not fiqh-aware.

-## Section 3 — Competitive Landscape
+## SECTION 3 — Competitive Landscape

 ---